dilani14/android-gradient/README.md

 # android-gradient
-Gradient colors applied to layout
+Sample project applying gradient colors to a Layout